As you may have heard, we are making some changes to the way rowers compete in British Rowing events.

 The racing calendar runs from September to August, with the head season typically running from September to March and the regatta season from April to August.

-Starting in September 2017 we expect the majority of events to be run on the new system with all events being run on this system by April 2018.
+Starting in September 2017 we expect the majority of competitions to be run on the new system with all competitions being run on this system by April 2018.

 When will I hear more?

 Find out more on the FAQ pages.
 We will be building on these FAQs as we are aware that these are very big changes at a very high level.
 We’re working on a full communications plan so that everyone at every level of the sport feels that they know what’s going on.

 Comments and Questions